jgildred/makepad-site/README.md

 -  └── makepad-site

 In the makepad-site directory:
-- To build: spin build
+- To build: "spin build"
-- To run: spin run
+- To run: "spin run"
+- To deploy: "spin deploy" (needs Fermyon account setup)

 By default makepad-site will run locally at http://127.0.0.1:3000.